Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth

 \subsubsection{Knowledge Gaps and Domain-Specific Languages}

 The whole workflow of technical experts in team collaboration builds on the prerequisite of understanding clinical data to support technical decisions for model development.
 However, understanding clinical data is a non-trivial task for non-medical experts because the data are documented by following the clinical taxonomy infused with professional knowledge.
 The lack of clinical experience and knowledge often impedes technical experts' ability to understand clinical data and taxonomy.
-Clinical experts, similarly, do not possess the technical knowledge to understand the model-predicted data and technical results presented by the technical experts.
-As a result, clinical experts cannot envision whether the AI models are practically beneficial in their professional workflow and whether they should trust AI models' output or not.
-These difficulties often stem from specialized languages spoken by clinical and technical experts.
+Clinical experts, similarly, do not possess the technical knowledge to understand the model-predicted data and technical results presented by the technical experts. \re{As a result, clinical experts may have difficulty determining whether model outputs would be useful in their workflow or trustworthy enough to inform practice.} These difficulties often stem from specialized languages spoken by clinical and technical experts.
 The specialized language of each discipline is rooted in the beginning of specialized education and the ongoing practice of domain experts.
-Such a language includes special jargon, concepts with domain-specific meanings, and abbreviations that only people who went through the same education and training are able to use and understand proficiently.
+Such a language includes special jargon, concepts with domain-specific meanings, and abbreviations that only people who have gone through the same education and training are able to use and understand proficiently.
 Over the years of practice and experience, domain experts have become increasingly familiar with using domain-specific vocabulary while talking about professional content with other people from the same background, in other words, those who speak the same language.